deep-security/ansible/README.md

 We're always open to PRs from the community.
 To submit one:

-1. Fork the repo
+1. Fork the repo.
-1. Create a new feature branch
+2. Create a new feature branch.
-1. Make your changes
+3. Make your changes.
-1. Submit a PR with an explanation of what/why/cavaets/etc.
+4. Submit a PR with an explanation of what/why/cavaets/etc.

-We'll review and work with you to make sure that the fix gets pushed out quickly.
+We'll review your content and work with you to make sure the fix gets pushed out quickly.